carlosedp/scala3-quarkus-quickstart/README.md

 If running the application standalone (for example with native binary), start the Docker-compose stack with `docker-compose up -d` so all requirements are run like Kafka, Kafka-UI for management, Postgres and PGAdmin.
 Also user and database are created automatically.

+## Application Examples

+Below there are descriptions for some of the concepts demonstrated in this sample app.

 ### Simple greet app

 The endpoints <http://localhost:8080/hello> or <http://localhost:8080/greet?name=Yourname> are written in Scala provided by the [GreetingResource.scala](./src/main/scala/org/acme/GreetingResource.scala) source file.
 Based on input, it returns a text text.